codeceptjs/CodeceptJS/docs/plugins.md

         ignoreSteps: [
           'scroll*', // ignore all scroll steps
-          /Cookie/, // ignore all steps with a Cookie in it (by regexp) ]
+          /Cookie/, // ignore all steps with a Cookie in it (by regexp) ],
+        removeDefaultIgnoreSteps: [
+        'send*', // remove the send* steps in the defaultIgnoredSteps list ]
     }
 }